Delayed Diagnosis of Cervical Cancer

 When a hospital screens Pap tests for a clinician, a physician may never look at the slide.
 Cytotechnologists in hospital labs only send the "abnormal" they see to be reviewed by a pathology physician.
 Mistakes can be made by both the cytotechnologists AND the pathologists.
 Biancheria & Maliver P.C. is currently litigating a case where that happened.
 Again, any woman who develops cervical cancer that requires more than a cone biopsy or LEEP procedure should have the slides of previous Pap tests looked at to see if they were misread.

-Clearly Abnormal Tests Not Being Reviewed
+Some Abnormal Tests Are Not Being Reviewed

 The doctor who performs the test needs to LOOK at the results.
 Again, the firm is seeing cases where clearly abnormal Pap results (technical terms include AGUS, ASCUS, AIS) are filed and never reviewed.
 This causes years of delay and allows cancer to develop.